33¢ John and William Bartram

 Considered the “father of American botany,” explorer and naturalist John Bartram (1699-1777) established the oldest existing botanical garden in the United States.
 His son, William, (1739-1823) was a talented artist and author who shared his father’s love of nature.

-William, John’s fifth child, was an accomplished artist who made hundreds of drawings of birds.
-His 1791 book, “Travels,” greatly influenced English romanticism.
+Bartram died on September 22, 1777.
+Carl Linnaeus called Bartram the “greatest natural botanist in the world.”
+He fathered 11 children during his life, one of which followed in his footsteps.
+His son William was an accomplished artist who made hundreds of drawings of birds.
+His 1791 book, Travels, greatly influenced English romanticism.
 William established the nation’s first nursery and published America’s first plant catalog.